endojs/Jessie/README.md

 static type system for EcmaScript can be both useful and sound in the face of the pervasive possibility of reflective property mutation.

-To enable sound static reasoning, in TinySES all objects made by literal expressions (object literals, array literals, the many forms of function literals) must be tamper-proofed with `def` before they can be aliased or escape from their static context of origin.
+To enable sound static reasoning, in Jessie all objects made by literal expressions (object literals, array literals, the many forms of function literals) must be tamper-proofed with `def` before they can be aliased or escape from their static context of origin.
 Thus,